TallKite/linnstrument-firmware/README.md

 TIMBRE/Y AND LOUDNESS/Z SMOOTHING

 The LinnStrument normally resets pressure data at note on/off, and only sends pressure data for the most recent pad held.
-For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), releasing a note causes an abrupt jump in Z-values from 0 to the value of whatever prior pad is held.
+For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), playing a note causes an abrupt jump in Z-value to 0, and releasing a note causes an abrupt jump from 0 to the Z-value of whatever prior pad is still held.
 MicroLinn includes a fix by KVR forum member teknico that solves the problem via a "soft takeover" as opposed to a "hard takeover".
 Y-values (timbre) behave similarly, and can optionally be smoothed similarly.
 Accessed through the microLinn menu.
-"Z" affects only Z-values, "Y&Z" affects Y-values too.
+"Z" affects only Z-values, "Y+Z" affects Y-values too.

 *Details: The output of Z (loudness) and optionally Y (timbre) when not using Polyphonic Aftertouch is thus changed:*
 * *Zero-value messages before note-on and note-off are only sent for the first simultaneous note on the same channel*